Because Six Generations are Too Many

 When Susan and her husband started thinking about starting a family, they knew she had a 50% chance of passing CMT on to her children.
 When she delivered her first child, Susan was not going to allow the physical pain and emotional turmoil of CMT to continue for another generation.
 She knew something had to change.

 Susan spent the next 10 years learning everything about CMT and has become one of the nation’s leading non-medical experts on the condition.

 When he was 15 years old Patrick Livney broke his ankle while playing soccer.
 After rehabilitation, he broke it again in the same place something that’s highly unusual.
 His family scheduled medical appointments in the US and Europe to investigate, but it was his family doctor who finally diagnosed Patrick’s CMT.
 To this day, Patrick has never forgotten what two doctors later told him about CMT.
 One, a renowned neurologist in New York told him that Patrick would be wheelchair-bound by age 30.
 And the second, a doctor in Luxembourg advised, “Use your brain and enjoy life.
 You don’t need to hit or kick a ball to be successful.”

 Unlike most patients with CMT, there was no history of the condition in his family.
 Patrick eventually learned that his genes spontaneously mutated upon conception and type 2 CMT was result.
 Well beyond 30, Patrick is not wheelchair-bound and in fact, plays a mean round of golf.

 The CMT Research Foundation

-Together, we’ve built a robust board of directors, all with loved ones who have CMT.
+Together, we’ve built a robust board of directors, almost all who have loved ones with CMT.
 The Scientific Advisory Board includes experts not only in CMT but in drug development and commercialization.
 They analyze each research project with a keen focus on its ability to lead to a drug that is approvable for and available to patients.

 We Invite You to Join Us